 - 240 FPS – The peak framerate that you can hope to achieve today, 240 FPS, can only be displayed on 240Hz refresh rate monitors, much like 120 FPS is only visible on 144Hz ones.
 However, the difference between 120 FPS and 240 FPS is nigh-indistinguishable.
 That, combined with the even higher hardware costs, makes it obvious as to why 240 FPS is targeted only by a small number of gaming enthusiasts.

 Keep in mind that it is physically impossible to maintain a completely stable framerate and that it will fluctuate regardless of how powerful a system you’re gaming on or how well-optimized a game is.
 Furthermore, the higher the framerate, the less noticeable these fluctuations will be.

 On another note, if you’re planning on buying a new monitor, be sure to check out our thorough buying guide!

 What Is The Difference Between Frame rates?

 As we have already explained, FPS constitutes how many frames are displayed on your screen each second.
 In essence, the more there are, the smoother and more responsive the image will appear.

 Imagine, for example, if you were watching something running at 1 FPS.
 This would mean you would see only one image each second, which would result in what looks more like a slideshow than an interactive experience.

-But not only will high framerate affect responsiveness, it will also affect the visual experience, primarily the animations.
-Provided that a game has natural-looking animations, they will appear to flow seamlessly in high framerates, although the more dated games with rougher animation may actually look worse.
+But not only will high framerate affect responsiveness, but it will also affect the visual experience, primarily the animations.
+Provided that a game has natural-looking animations, they will appear to flow seamlessly in high framerates, although the more outdated games with rougher animation may actually look worse.

 Do You Get An Advantage From High FPS?